-Additionally, the Boston Fed released Nonprofit FAQs, which are substantially similar to the FAQs for the Business Facilities where applicable.
+On September 4, 2020, the Boston Fed announced that the Nonprofit Facilities are operational.
+The Boston Fed released Nonprofit FAQs, which are substantially similar to the FAQs for the Business Facilities where applicable.
 The key differences relate to determining borrower eligibility and financial calculations (each described in more detail below).
 The following is a description of the requirements described in the Nonprofit Term Sheets and the Nonprofit FAQs.